 As indicated at the outset: expeditious mutual legal assistance (MLA) is one of the most important conditions for effective measures against cybercrime and other offences involving electronic evidence given the transnational and volatile nature of electronic evidence.
-In practice, however, current mutual legal assistance procedures are considered too complex, lengthy and resource intensive, and thus too inefficient.
+In practice, however, mutual legal assistance procedures are considered too complex, lengthy and resource intensive, and thus too inefficient.

 The T-CY, therefore, carried out a detailed assessment of the functioning of mutual legal assistance with a focus on Article 31 Budapest Convention.
 The assessment was based on replies from 36 Parties and three Observer States.
-Discussions were held at the 9th Plenary (June 2013), 10th Plenary (December 2013), 11th Plenary (June 2014) and 12th Plenary, on 2-3 December 2014 which adopted the present report unanimously.
+Discussions were held at the 9th Plenary (June 2013), 10th Plenary (December 2013), 11th Plenary (June 2014) [and 12th Plenary, December 2014.
+The present report was adopted in xxx]